rt126/rt126.github.io/content/schedule/_index.md

 - Breakfast at homehost
 - Testdrive, we will visit a car-manufacturer and testdrive some nice cars
 - Lunch
-- Hangout session with some nice games
+- TBD Hangout session games
 - Preparation at homehost before themed dinner party
 - Theme dinner party, theme Hunter vs Hunted
-    - During the themed dinner party each country is expected to perform some activity that they have prepard
+    - During the themed dinner party each country is expected to perform some activity that you have prepared

 ## 2025-05-03 Classic tour day 2
 - Breakfast at homehost
 - City sightseeing/activity / Chairmens meeting
 - Lunch
-- More activities :)
+- City sightseeing/activity / Chairmens meeting
 - Homehost hang/preparation for gala party
 - Gala party